HimanshuMohanty-Git24/Bharart_Intern_Task/Blog-Post/Readme.md

-# Bharat Intern Task - Registration Form
+# Bharat Intern Task - Blog Website

 ## Overview

-Welcome to the Registration Form project from the Bharat Intern Full Stack Web Development Virtual Internship.
-This project focuses on creating a simple and efficient registration page using HTML, CSS, Node.js, and MongoDB.
+Welcome to the Blog Website project from the Bharat Intern Full Stack Web Development Virtual Internship.
+This project focuses on creating a dynamic blog website for reading and writing posts using HTML, CSS, Node.js, and MongoDB.

 ## Project Structure